RagnarB83/ash-documentation/docs/setup.rst

 * Make sure the correct Python3 environment is active (e.g. switch to the conda environment you created in Step2c).

-* If not doing QM/MM: The regular Python3 executable, *python3*  can be used to run all ASH scripts.
+The regular Python3 executable, *python3*  can be used to run all ASH scripts.
+There may, however, be a warning about the Julia-interface not working that can be ignored.
+For large systems or when using MolCrys, this is not a good option, however.

-* If doing QM/MM: The Python-Julia executable, *python-jl* should always be used (for fast treatment of large systems via Julia) to run scripts.
-The python-jl executable was installed in the same dir as the python3 executable (e.g. in the conda environment). python-jl can always be used.
+* If doing large systems or using MolCrys: The ASH python3 executable, *python3_ash* should always be used (required for the PyJulia interface to work) to run ASH Python scripts.
+The python3_ash is present in the main ASH dir, the ASH dir needs to be in PATH and python3_ash needs to be made executable: chmod o+x /path/to/ash/python3_ash

 Example ASH script to try out (geometry optimization of H2O using ORCA):